-- Boil 2 cups of water and infuse with desired herbs.
+- Bring 2 cups of water to a boil

-- Stir the honey/herb mixture over medium high heat until it reaches 300 degrees. *See note below for additional information
+- Stir the sugar/herb mixture over medium high heat until it reaches 300 degrees. *See note below for additional information

 - Add 5 drops Horehound flavoring at this point if desired